Resident Evil: Afterlife: Plot

 Desperate, they free Chris, who reveals that Claire is his sister, and the prison has an armored car they can use to escape.
 However, a giant axe-wielding monster begins breaking down the gate.
-Alice, Chris, and Crystal go to the basement armory to get more guns, but zombies kill Crystal en route.
+Alice, Chris and Crystal go to the basement armory to get more guns, but zombies kill Crystal en route.
 Luther and Claire reinforce the gate.
 Angel informs Bennett and Yong the car is missing its engine, and it would take a week to fix.
 Bennett shoots Angel and heads for Arcadia in Alice's airplane.
 The Axeman breaks down the gate, allowing the zombies into the prison.
 The group decides to use the zombie-dug tunnels to escape into the sewers.
 Yong is slashed in half by the Axeman, while Alice is knocked out.
 Claire successfully defends Alice and disorients the Axeman, after which Alice kills it by firing at its head.
-Unfortunately, Luther is dragged into the tunnels by a zombie.
+However, Luther is dragged into the tunnels by a zombie.

 Alice and the Redfields board the Arcadia, discovering it functional but abandoned.
-Claire then remembers Arcadia is an Umbrella trap to get test subjects; they release the survivors, including K-Mart from Claire's group.
+Claire then remembers Arcadia is an Umbrella trap to get test subjects after her convoy escaped to Alaska.
+They release the survivors, including K-Mart from Claire's group.
 Alice follows a trail of blood deeper into the ship, where she finds Wesker.
 The T-virus revived him, but it battles Wesker for control, something he believes fresh human DNA can pacify; the Umbrella staff fled when he began eating test subjects.
 Alice's DNA is superior to his since she retained control despite bonding with the virus at a cellular level.
 Wesker believes eating her will help him regain control of his body.

 The Redfields fight Wesker while Alice battles Bennett, now working for Wesker.
 Wesker easily overpowers Chris and Claire, but Alice is able to defeat both Bennett and Wesker with help from K-Mart.
 They lock Bennett in the room to be devoured by Wesker when he revives.
 Wesker then escapes in an aircraft, activating a bomb on the Arcadia; the plane explodes instead as Alice placed the bomb there beforehand.
 Unbeknownst to them, Wesker parachutes away from the explosion, while Luther emerges from the sewers, battered but alive.
 Alice resolves to turn Arcadia into a real haven and broadcasts a new message for any other survivors.
-As Alice, Claire, and Chris watch over from Arcadia, it is approached by a squadron of Umbrella aircraft.
+As Alice, Claire and Chris watch over from Arcadia, it is approached by a squadron of Umbrella aircraft.